dialup-world/naplps-server/README.md

 The server will need a standard Hayes-compatible dial-up modem.
 This has been tested with an inexpensive USB modem with a Conexant chipset, commonly branded for Dell or Lenovo.
 Other modems should work just fine.

 Between the terminal and the modem, there needs to be something acting as a telephone network.
 Decades ago this would have been the PSTN, but it should work just fine with a more modern colution.
-Testing was done eith a Viking line simulator but more testing will be done with SIP devices.
+Testing was done with a Viking line simulator but more testing will be done with SIP devices.

 ## Software Setup